h4ckt1c/Telegram-Bot/README.md

 ## Usage

-This bot is listening in Telegram and can be found via *@h4ckt1c_tvbot*
+This bot is listening on Telegram and can be found via *@h4ckt1c_tvbot*

 ## Files